The Best Standing Desks for 2020 – Expert Reviews

 Our Comprehensive Standing Desk Review Process

-With the sheer number of standing desks available, it can be pretty daunting to find the right desk.
+With the sheer number of height-adjustable standing desks available, it can be pretty daunting to find the right desk.
 That’s why we’ve done the leg work and compiled the specifications of every standing desk we’ve reviewed.
 This page provides an apples-to-apples comparison of the different products in the market today and is a great place to start your search.

 As we explain in our Standing Desk Review Criteria, we look at a number of qualities and attributes when creating our product reviews.
 These include weight capacity, lift speed, stability, noise, ergonomics, customizable options, and assembly.
 To learn more about our review process in general, visit our Anatomy of a Review primer.